Bootstrap Seasonal Unit Root Test under Periodic Variation: Introduction

 \section{Introduction}

+As deterministic trend and unit root exist in time series, deterministic seasonality and seasonal unit root occur in seasonal time series.
+Intuitively, seasonal unit root process is a process with non-stationary stochastic seasonality.
+The hypothesis testing for seasonal unit root dates back to \cite{hasza1982testing,dickey1984testing}.
+The most widely-used test may be the HEGY test proposed by \cite{hylleberg1990seasonal}.
+Recent advances in this vein include \cite{del2015augmented,del2016performance,del2018semi,cavaliere2017wild}.

+In addition to non-stationary stochastic seasonality, the generating processes of seasonal time series may consist of periodically varying coefficients, for example, the process may be an AutoRegressive (AR) process with periodically varying AR parameters.
+Examples of such periodically varying time series include the consumption series in \cite{osborn1988seasonality}, the air pollutant series in \cite{mccollister1975linear}, and the river flows in \cite{hipel1994time}.
+Theoretical research on periodically varying processes includes, among others, \cite{gladyshev1963periodically,tiao1980hidden}.
+For more information on periodically varying time series, see \cite{ghysels2001econometric,franses2004periodic,gardner2006cyclostationarity}.

-Seasonal unit roots and seasonal heterogeneity often coexist in seasonal data.
-Hence, it is important to design seasonal unit root tests that allow for seasonal heterogeneity.
-In particular, consider quarterly data $\{Y_{4t+s}: t=1,...,T$, $s=-3,...,0\}$ generated by
+Indeed, seasonal unit roots and periodic variation sometimes coexist in seasonal data.
+For example, the seasonal consumption in UK has been found periodically varying and seasonally integrated by \cite{Osborn1989} and by \cite{hylleberg1990seasonal}, respectively.
+As a result, it is important to design seasonal unit root tests that allow for periodic variation.
+In particular, consider quarterly data $\{Y_{4t+s}: t=1,\dots,T$, $s=-3,\dots,0\}$ generated by

-where $\alpha_{s}(L)$ are seasonally varying AutoRegressive (AR) filters, and $\{V_{4t+s}\}$ have seasonally varying autocovariances.
-For more information on seasonal time series, see Ghysels and Osborn (2001), and Franses and Paap (2004).

-Now suppose $\bV_{t}=(V_{4t-3},...,V_{4t})'$ is a weakly stationary vector-valued process, and for all $s=-3,...,0$, the roots of $\alpha_{s}(L)$ are on or outside the unit circle.
-If for all $s$, $\alpha_{s}(L)$ have roots at $1$, $-1$, or $\pm i$, then respectively $\{Y_{4t+s}\}$ has stochastic trends with period $+\infty$, $2$, or $4$.
-To remove these stochastic trends, we need to test the roots at 1, $-1$, or $\pm i$.
-To address this task, Franses (1994) and Boswijk, Franses, and Haldrup (1997) limit their scope to finite order seasonal AR data and apply Johansen's method (1988).
-However, their approaches cannot directly test the existence of a certain root without first checking the number of seasonal unit roots.
-As a remedy, Ghysels, Hall, and Lee (1996) designs a Wald test that directly tests whether a certain root exists.
-However, in their own simulation, the Wald test turn out less powerful than the augmented HEGY test.
+where $\alpha_{s}(L)$ are seasonally varying AR filters, and $\bV_{t}=(V_{4t-3},\dots,V_{4t})'$ is a weakly stationary vector-valued process.
+If for all $s=-3,\dots,0$, $\alpha_{s}(L)$ have roots at $1$, $-1$, or $\pm i$, then respectively $\{Y_{4t+s}\}$ has non-stationary stochastic components with period $+\infty$, $2$, or $4$.
+The test for the seasonal roots at 1, $-1$, or $\pm i$ indeed precedes the removal of these non-stationary stochastic components and the inference on the detrended time series.
+To carry out this test for seasonal roots, \cite{franses1994multivariate} applies Johansen's method by \cite{johansen1988statistical}, while \cite{boswijk1997} refer to the idea of likelihood ratio; however, both approaches limit scopes to finite order seasonal AR time series and cannot directly test the existence of a certain root without first checking the number of seasonal unit roots.
+As a remedy, \cite{ghysels1996periodic} design a Wald test that directly tests whether a certain root exists.
+However, the asymptotics of \cite{ghysels1996periodic} is not totally correct according to \cite{osborn2002asymptotic}, and the simulation in \cite{ghysels1996periodic} shows the Wald test less powerful than the augmented HEGY test.